 The apprentice's employer must be confident the apprentice is consistently working at or above the level set out in the standard before they take the EPA.
 The EPA should only start once the employer is satisfied that the gateway requirements for EPA have been met and can be evidenced to an EPA organisation.
 Gateway requirements are a set of reflective accounts.
-In addition, apprentices without English and mathematics at level 2 must achieve level 2 prior to taking their EPA.
-For those with an education, health and care plan or a legacy statement the apprenticeship's English and maths minimum requirement is Entry Level 3 and British Sign Language qualification are an alternative to English qualifications for whom this is their primary language.
+In addition, apprentices must have achieved English and maths qualifications in line with apprenticeship funding rules.

 The EPA must be completed over a maximum 2-month period, after the apprentice has met the EPA gateway requirements.
-It is recommended that Tasks 2, 3 and 4 are completed within a 72-hour window.
+It is recommended that Tasks 2, 3 and 4 are completed within a 72hour window.

-EPA must be conducted by an organisation approved to offer services against this standard, as selected by the employer, from the Education & Skills Funding Agency's (ESFAs) Register of End-Point Assessment Organisation (RoEPAO).
+EPA must be conducted by an organisation approved to offer services against this standard, as selected by the employer from the apprenticeship providers and assessment register (APAR).